tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 ## The weatherdata response

-The `weatherdata` response is so lengthy and complex, it's going to be better organized under `components`.
+Although we don't need to reuse the `weatherdata` response, it's so lengthy and complex, it'll be better to organize it under `components`.
 If you recall in the previous step ([OpenAPI tutorial step 4: The paths object](pubapis_openapi_step4_paths_object.html), the `responses` object for the `weatherdata` endpoint looked like this:

 ```yaml
 responses: